Tax Alert

 A “flipped property” is defined as a housing unit that:

 The definition of “flipped property” includes the right to acquire a housing unit.
-This extends the residential property flipping rule to gains arising from assignment sales, as previously announced in Fall Economic Statement 2022.
+This extends the residential property flipping rule to gains arising from assignment sales.
 Taxpayers who hold the rights to a pre-construction residential property and sell those rights for a gain within 12 months will be deemed to have received business income for tax purposes.
 The 12 month holding period resets once ownership of the property transfers to the taxpayer.
 The expanded definition included in Bill C-47 received Royal Assent on June 22, 2023.
 This rule applies retroactively to dispositions that occur on or after January 1, 2023.

 An exclusion may be available where the property is disposed of due to a qualifying life event.